Company holiday parties are back -- but with some restraint

 “People make bad decisions in those situations.
 They just do,” said Pai, 41, head of operations and marketing at Worklytics.
 “There is definitely this expectation that you take part in all of it because that’s part of ‘team bonding.’
 But in fact, for women, it’s really fraught with a lot of challenges and risk. ”

-Bill MacQueen, 46, is far removed from big city nightlife as assistant director of commercialization an Ajinomoto’s manufacturing plant in Eddyville, Iowa.
+Bill MacQueen, 46, is far removed from big city nightlife as assistant director of commercialization at Ajinomoto’s manufacturing plant in Eddyville, Iowa.
 And he doesn’t drink.

 But count him in for bingo.